civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 36.1

-  **(1)** If, after investigating a complaint described in any of paragraphs 30(1)(a) to (d.1), the Commissioner finds that the complaint is well-founded, he or she may make any order in respect of a record to which this Part applies that he or she considers appropriate, including requiring the head of the government institution that has control of the record in respect of which the complaint is made
+  **(1)** If, after investigating a complaint described in any of paragraphs 30(1)(a) to (e), the Commissioner finds that the complaint is well-founded, he or she may make any order in respect of a record to which this Part applies that he or she considers appropriate, including requiring the head of the government institution that has control of the record in respect of which the complaint is made

     to disclose the record or a part of the record; and